jliddell3/Automated-ELK-Stack-Deployment/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access (only by ssh) to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics such as uptime.
-- _TODO: What does Filebeat watch for?_The what and when of file system changes on the DVWA VMs.
+- What does Filebeat watch for?
+The what and when of file system changes on the DVWA VMs.
-- _TODO: What does Metricbeat record?_ The DVWA metrics such as uptime.
+- What does Metricbeat record?
+The DVWA metrics such as uptime.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.